alexkarezin/jabref-wiki/Minutes.md

 - [ ] Use nullity annotations from IntelliJ IDEA to have less annoying NPE bug reports.
 IDEA can automatically set @NotNull and @Nullable annotations throughout the code and then analyse the code to see any violations of the contracts.
 Downside: adding dependency to IntelliJ annotations...
 - [ ] must be implemented "vernünftig (matthias)" "Entry table -> fit table horizontally ...."
 - [ ] XMPUtil.main -> CLI strategy (see [#266](https://github.com/JabRef/jabref/pull/266)).
 Currently, we JabRefMain exposes a CLI interface and also is able to start the GUI.
 Options: 1) ignore XMPUtil, 2) add XMPUtil as a `jabref xmputil PARAMS` cli option as part of existing cli interface, 3) create a separate jabref-xmputil.jar which is also shipped that has this class as a main class.
-- [ ] Use online instead of offline help files?
 - [ ] Licensing
   - We might need to contact the authors of files.
 Sometimes, they are listed in the headers.
 See for example https://github.com/JabRef/jabref/commit/63e7a98f753f8089d689b76a61f288fba628eff1.